pro3d/webExamples/README.md

 ### Step 3: Copy Jekyll Build to Pro3d
 #### I find it quickest to locally copy all files of your last Jekyll build & overwrite the contents within the webExamples dir from Step 1.
+You can use Finder or Terminal to do this; here is the command to quickly overwrite the directory
+ >cp -Ri <source dir> <target dir>
 ...
 I then simply copy all files of your last Jekyll build from your threadsuitejobs.com/_site directory, and push the gh-pages branch.

 NOTE: I am not even using the master branch, since we already have everything in the ThreadSuiteJobs.com master branch.